 GENERAL INFORMATION AND FAQS ABOUT THE UK TRAIN NETWORK

-The East and West Coast mainlines from London travelling north to Glasgow Central on the West Coast of England and to Edinburgh on the East are predominantly amongst the fastest train lines in the UK.
-The West coast has the Pendolino train stock that has a train tilt system that enables trains to travel faster around curves (bends in the line), though this can make some people a little nauseous.
+The West Coast has the Pendolino train stock that has a train tilt system that enables trains to travel faster around curves (bends in the line), though this can make some people a little nauseous.

 On smaller scale and principle, Newcastle also has a ‘metro’ underground and sub surface level network that connects passengers to the outer districts of the city.
 Glasgow has an underground system but is on much smaller scale.

 Trams, or light transit systems are making a comeback in the UK (and other countries) as town and city centres are becoming more congested with traffic.

 They are nearly all private companies and are not generally operated by local councils.
 Examples can be found in:

 - Blackpool (more historic, sea front only service)

 Note: Tickets are not usually advanced sales but purchased through station ticket machines or season ticket purchase on line with top up credit required prior to any journey.
 Tickets are not interchangeable between locations.

 UK train timetables are always shown on either paper or electronic form at stations or online as: